 The Public Health Act says that a declaration of a “public health emergency” will expire in 90 days, but the Act contains other provisions which permit the cabinet to extend lapsed orders, so in practice there is no clear limitation as to how long these restrictions and new laws can continue.
 The constitutionality of this provision of the Public Health Act has never been challenged.

-“Bill 10 gives one single Minister the power to unilaterally make new laws and offences for the entire province,” stated Jay Cameron, Litigation Manager for the Justice Centre.
+“Bill 10 gives one single Minister the power to unilaterally make new laws and offences for the entire province,” stated Jay Cameron, Litigation Director for the Justice Centre.

 “It is no consolation to Albertans that any new laws a Minister creates might only be in force for only 90 days.
 Albertans have a constitutional right to have their elected representatives involved in the making of new laws, especially the making of laws which dramatically infringe on their own civil liberties.
 Albertans have not given this government a mandate to override the basic tenets of representative democracy and bestow on one person the right to override the rights of millions because it is his opinion that he should do so”, stated Cameron.